 These remarkable journeys, the unique experiences they bring, and the welcoming people I have met, inspire me to dream big and will help propel my endeavor to photographically document Jewish life, culture, and history in some 30 nations on the African continent in order to contribute to the diverse Jewish historical record across that great land.

 HISTORY — THE JEWISH PEOPLE IN AFRICA

-Though my objectives are many, my main aim is to compile the single largest photographic survey of Jewish life and culture on the African continent compiled by an individual photographer.
-As a documentarian, my goal is not merely to preserve as much of Jewish Africa in photographs for posterity, but to bring light to communities that have become dark, and to stoke a worldwide (Jewish) consciousness for the long, rich, significant, exciting, and important historical record, past and present, of Jewish Africa.
-I anticipate filing a minimum of 100,000 photographs.
-Along the way, I also intend to write about my findings and adventures in Jewish publications and my personal blog, and to publish a book and give presentations once the job is complete (if such a job can ever be complete).
+Though my objectives were many, my main aim was to compile the single largest photographic survey of Jewish life and culture on the African continent compiled by an individual photographer.
+As a documentarian, my goal was not merely to preserve as much of Jewish Africa in photographs for posterity, but to bring light to communities that have become dark, and to stoke a worldwide (Jewish) consciousness for the long, rich, significant, exciting, and important historical record, past and present, of Jewish Africa.
+I filed some 60,000 photographs.
+I hope to publish a book by mid-2017.

 Monuments, museums, historical sights